top of page

 NYC Tax Lien Sale

-Every year, the Department of Finance sells the liens of properties that have unpaid debts — including property taxes, water bills, and other charges — that can result in an increased financial burden for families already behind on their bills.
+Every year, the Department of Finance sells the liens (monies owed to the City) of properties that have unpaid debts — including property taxes, water bills, and other charges — that can result in an increased financial burden for families already behind on their bills.
 Once a tax lien is sold, a third-party collection agency can add fees and high interest of up to 18 percent, compounded daily.
 This mounting debt can force some homeowners into foreclosure.

 1-3 Family Homes on the 90-day Lien Sale Warning List